openSUSE/news-o-o/_posts/2012-08-02-opensuse-12-2-rc2-ready-for-a-final-test.markdown

 Of course you're wondering how you can help.
 This can start with testing.
 Go to [software.opensuse.org/developer](http://software.opensuse.org/developer/), download the latest RC and try it out on your system!
 You can then check the
 [most annoying bugs](http://en.opensuse.org/openSUSE:Most_annoying_bugs_12.2_dev) to see if your problems are there, if not, you can [see the list of bugs and/or file a new one in Bugzilla](https://bugzilla.novell.com/query.cgi?classification=openSUSE&field0-0-0=op_sys&product=openSUSE%2012.2&query_format=advanced&resolution=---&type0-0-0=substring&value0-0-0=openSUSE).
-If the bug you find is very serious, add it toÂ  the list of annoying bugs!
+If the bug you find is very serious, add it to  the list of annoying bugs!

 If you are a packager (or want to be one!) there is of course also plenty to do.
 Fixing bugs in packages is a nice way of learning the ways of packaging (see [the Packaging portal for documentation](http://en.opensuse.org/Portal:Packaging)).
 You can read about [how to do this here](http://en.opensuse.org/openSUSE:How_to_contribute_to_Factory), via a simple set of steps which in openSUSE are commonly known as ['BURP-ing'](http://lizards.opensuse.org/2011/05/16/have-you-burped-yet-today/).